kama34/prediction-of-the-number-of-orders/README.md

 ## Documentation

+### Introduction
+This project aims to analyze courier activities and predict the total number of deliveries using machine learning techniques.
+The dataset contains information about couriers' mode of transportation, timestamps, and delivery statistics.
+Through data profiling, preprocessing, and regression modeling, the goal is to gain insights and build predictive models.

+### Overview
+The dataset is loaded from a JSON file and undergoes profiling to understand its structure.
+Categorical features, such as the mode of transportation, are processed using label encoding.
+Timestamp columns are transformed, and unnecessary columns are dropped.
+The data is split into features and targets, followed by scaling to ensure feature neutrality.

+### Goals and Objectives
+- Understand courier activities and patterns.
+- Predict the total number of deliveries.
+- Identify significant features influencing delivery counts.

 ### Dataset features description
 * courier_id (int) : Courier ID,
 * courier_transport (text) : The transport type used by a courier